Answered By: Jennifer Fauxsmith Last Updated: Oct 29, 2014 Views: 471

 For digitized sources re: the history of Radcliffe College, see the Harvard/Radcliffe Online Historical Reference Shelf.

-For in-depth research help, make an appointment to work with a research librarian.
-To schedule a time, call, complete the question form, or stop by the reference desk.
+For in-depth research help, make a Zoom appointment to work with a research librarian.
+To schedule a time please complete this question form.

 Doing in-depth research from afar and need help navigating resources or developing research strategies?
 Request a phone or Zoom appointment with a research librarian using this question form.